RuofengX/pyxy/README.md

 ## Development Guide

 If you want to get involved in, just fork this repo, and create a feature branch.
 Issue or PR is welcome here!

+## Known Issue

+Running server.py for a long time wil cause several connect leak, which means there will be some connections not closed corrently.
+Futher research is needed.